04/ Prosper

 You've built a practice.
 Your professional corporation should be building wealth.

 Most lawyers who practise through a professional corporation are using it for the basics — tax deferral, maybe some retained earnings.
 That's a start.
-But a PC offers significantly more than most lawyers realize, and the window to take full advantage of it is open for a limited time.
+But a PC offers significantly more than most lawyers realize, and the window to take full advantage of it isn’t open forever.

 The most tax-efficient wealth building tool most lawyers aren't using is their PC.